 Comprehensive Income Comprehensive income includes both net margin and other comprehensive income.
 Other comprehensive income represents the change in funded status of the accumulated postretirement benefit obligation.

-Subsequent Events Management has evaluated subsequent events through February 28, 2017, the date the financial statements were available to be issued.
-There were no significant subsequent events to report.
+Subsequent Events Management has evaluated subsequent events through February 9, 2019, the date the financial statements were available to be issued.

 Note 2.
 Investments in Associated Organizations

 Investments in associated organizations consist of: